lanl-ansi/WaterModels.jl/docs/src/quickguide.md

 ## Solving a Network Design Problem
 Once the above dependencies have been installed, obtain the files [`shamir.inp`](https://raw.githubusercontent.com/lanl-ansi/WaterModels.jl/master/examples/data/epanet/shamir.inp) and [`shamir.json`](https://raw.githubusercontent.com/lanl-ansi/WaterModels.jl/master/examples/data/json/shamir.json).
-Here, `shamir.inp` is an EPANET file describing a simple seven-node, eight-link water distribution network with one reservoir, six junctions, and eight pipes.
+Here, `shamir.inp` is an EPANET file describing a simple seven-node, eight-link water distribution network with one reservoir, six demands, and eight pipes.
 In accord, `shamir.json` is a JSON file specifying possible pipe diameters and associated costs per unit length, per diameter setting.
 The combination of data from these two files provides the required information to set up a corresponding network design problem, where the goal is to select the most cost-efficient pipe diameters while satisfying all demand in the network.